“Ensure inclusive and quality education for all and promote lifelong learning.”

 - Khamkeo Vongsavanh (Keo)

 is the founder and project manager of Reading Elephant Laos.
 He works full-time in the project.
 Khamkeo was born in the village of Numpouk, Bokeo province, where his father Bounthong was the director at the local primary school.
 This marked his early years of education and made him keenly aware of the need to promote reading and education in his country.
 During and after his studies in Luang Prabang, he gained a great deal of experience by working with the children’s book publisher Big Brother Mouse in how to organise and implement book festivals as well as about book design and book sales.
 Khamkeo has written several children’s books.
 Beside leading the library project he is the first book dealer in Bokeo province ever.

 - Phaivanh Philainthavong (Touy)

 is a permanent project member at Reading Elephant Laos.
 Born in a village in Luang Prabang province, Touy is responsible for the organisation of the library stock, the book lending and is actively involved in the preparation and implementation of the village book festivals.
-He trained as an English teacher and completed his degree in Basic English at the Visoun English Center.
+He trained as a Mathematics and English teacher and completed his degree in Basic English at the Visoun English Center.
 Phaivanh enjoys working with children and is a very talented motivator.
 He likes to read himself a lot and has a great gift for inspiring students to read.
+In our reading room he offers coaching lessons in Mathematics.